 La Madremonte: The Protector of Nature

-Deep within the lush Colombian rainforests resides La Madremonte, a protective spirit of nature.
-She is often depicted as a woman with long, flowing hair and covered in leaves.
+Deep within the lush Colombian rainforests resides La Madremonte ‘Mountain Mother’, a protective nature spirit.
+She is often depicted as a woman with long, flowing hair covered in leaves.

 El Mohan: Guardian of the Rivers

 Colombia’s rivers are home to the enigmatic El Mohan, a mischievous and shape-shifting creature.
 El Mohan often takes on the appearance of a short, stout man with a fondness for playing tricks on unsuspecting travelers.
 Yet he is also known to protect the rivers and the creatures that inhabit them.